Coldcard/firmware/releases/EdgeChangeLog.md

 ## 6.2.2X - 2023-12-XX

+- Enhancement: Allow keys with same origin, differentiated only by change index derivation in miniscript descriptor.
-- Bugfix: Do not allow to import duplicate miniscript wallets
+- Bugfix: Do not allow to import duplicate miniscript wallets (thanks to [AnchorWatch](https://www.anchorwatch.com/))

 ## 6.2.1X - 2023-10-26